janesmith73/product-docs/CONTRIBUTING.md

 - [Extended syntax](https://www.markdownguide.org/extended-syntax/)
 - [Markup reference for GitHub Docs](https://github.com/github/docs/blob/main/contributing/content-markup-reference.md) used in GitHub documents and comments
 - [Docusaurus Markdown Features](https://docusaurus.io/docs/markdown-features) used in creating content for the emnify Documentation site

+## Notice for internal contributors

+If you are part of our internal emnify team, please request access to the emnify GitHub organization via Sharepoint.

+**Notify us when your account is active before taking any further action.**

+Once we have given you the appropriate permissions, you can work directly with the repository without any need to fork it.
+Consequently, please disregard any references in this guide to "your forked repository".

 ## Updating the documentation